Nutria fur

 Nutria fur, also known as coypu fur, is used in the fashion industry.
-It comes from the nutria, a South American rodent and cousin of the beaver.
+It comes from the nutria or coypu, a South American rodent related to beavers.

 History of the fur

 The nutria is a semi-aquatic mammal native to South America.
 It first became internationally popular as a fur in the 1930s, when it was worn by Hollywood stars such as Greta Garbo.
 It resembles beaver, with stiff guard hairs and a soft, short undercoat.

 It was originally imported to the southern United States – possibly as early as the 19th century, although in larger numbers from the 1950s – to reduce the population of muskrat.
 Some escaped and found the swamps of Louisiana ideal territory, leading to their common name of swamp rat.
 With the decline in the fur market in the 1980s, the population mushroomed and threatened the stability of the wetland ecosystem by eating away the plants that hold the swamp together.